valantic/vue-template/README.md

 ### Vue and Typescript

-To have the types working for vue SFC, they need to be defined as
+To have the types working for Vue SFC, they need to be defined as

 ```vue
 <script lang="ts">